Using Docker Compose as a Remote Interpreter

 - Docker is installed.
 You can install Docker on the various platforms, but here we'll use the mac OS installation.

 Before you start working with Docker, make sure that the Docker Integration plugin is enabled.
 The plugin is bundled with RubyMine and is activated by default.
-If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.
+If the plugin is not activated, enable it on the Plugins settings page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.

 Before you start working with Docker, make sure that the Ruby Docker plugin is enabled.
 The plugin is bundled with RubyMine and is activated by default.
-If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.
+If the plugin is not activated, enable it on the Plugins settings page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.

 Preparing an example